irq20xdfr/udacity-project2-privateblockchain/README.md

 ## Testing

 To test code:
-1: Uncomment necessary lines from simpleChain.js code, depending of the method that you want to test
+1: Uncomment necessary lines from simpleChain.js code, depending of the method that you want to test<br />
-2: Uncomment the following part in which 10 blocks are added to the DB, in order to test.
+2: Uncomment the following part in which 10 blocks are added to the DB, in order to test.<br />
-3: Run node simpleChain.js
+3: Run node simpleChain.js<br />
 ```
 (function theLoop (i) {
 		setTimeout(function () {